-- Adequate mechanical barriers including, but not limited to diversions, earther Α. dikes, silt check dams, silt retarding structures, rip rap pits, or ditches shall be provided in the initial stages of any land disturbance and maintained to prevent sediment from discharging onto adjacent surface areas or into any lake, wetland or natural watercourse in proximity to the affected land. - B. The existing lakes shall be used to trap sediment from initial mining disturbances.
+A. Adequate mechanical barriers including, but not limited to diversions, earthen dikes, check dams, sediment retarding structures, rip rap pits, or ditches shall be provided in the initial stages of any land disturbance and maintained to prevent sediment from discharging onto adjacent surface areas or into any lake, wetland or natural watercourse in proximity to the affected land.

+The existing lakes shall be used to trap sediment from initial mining disturbances.
 The spillways of the existing lakes shall be further stabilized as necessary to prevent erosion of the spillway from runoff from the affected lands.
-The embankments of the existing lakes shall be improved if necessary to insure the stability of the embankments. - The three pit expansions, the construction of a pit perimeter road, and the C. construction of the visual barrier berm along the 250 foot permanent buffer zone shall be conducted according to the revised Site Plan and supplemental information dated February 14, 1991 with the following stipulations: (1) that Sediment Basin "C" be constructed as an arched stone filter, (2) as Culvert No. 3 requires a headwater depth of at least five feet, the minimum elevation of the top of the road fill shall be set at elevation of the top of the road fill shall be set at elevation 292, (3) temporary diversions TD-1A, TD-1B, and TD-7B shall be provided with a temporary liner (straw with net recommended as a minimum), (4) the minimum stone thickness of Class B stone for all rip-rap lined ditches shall be 22 inches (Class A stone could be used for all rip-rap lined ditches in lieu of Class B stone due to the low velocities and small discharges), and (5) all overburden cut slopes shall be graded to a 1 1⁄2 to 1 slope or flatter. - All mining activities, including the installation and maintenance of all erosion and D. sedimentation control measures, shall be conducted as indicated on the Site Plan Map dated March 1, 2001. - An erosion and sediment control plan(s) shall be submitted to the Department for E. approval prior to any land disturbing activities not indicated on the revised erosion control plan or mine maps submitted with the approved application for a mining permit and any approved revisions to it.
-Such areas include, but are not limited to, expansion outside of the approved pit area, creek crossings, or expansion of overburden or waste disposal areas.
+The embankments of the existing lakes shall be improved if necessary to ensure the stability of the embankments.

+The three pit expansions, the construction of the pit perimeter road, and the construction of the visual barrier berm along the 250 foot permanent buffer zone shall be conducted according to the revised Site Plan and supplemental information dated February 14, 1991 with the following stipulations: (1) that Sediment Basin "C" be constructed as an arched stone filter, (2) as Culvert No. 3 requires a headwater depth of at least five feet, the minimum elevations of the top of the road fill shall be set at elevation of the top of the road fill shall be set at elevation 292, (3) temporary diversions TD-1A, TD-1B, and TD-7B shall be provided with a temporary liner (straw with net recommended as a minimum), (4) the minimum stone thickness of Class B stone for all rip-rap lined ditches shall be 22 inches (Class A stone could be used for all rip-rap lines ditches in lieu of Class B stone due to the low velocities and small discharges), and (5) all overburden cut slopes shall be graded to a 1 1⁄2 to 1 slope or flatter.

+D. All mining activities, including the installation and maintenance of all erosion and sedimentation control measures, shall be conducted as indicated on the Site Plan Map dated March 1, 2001.